 Ways to participate!

 This summer, SCGLR welcomed back the Suncoast Summer Reading Challenge (SSRC) and introduced THIS BOOK IS COOL! — a series of 100 webisodes to encourage a love of reading.
-It premiered on June 1, 2020, and more than 1,000 children from across the Suncoast region qualified to receive free books thanks to the generosity of The Patterson Foundation.
+It premiered on June 1, 2020, and more than 1,000 children from across the Suncoast region qualified to receive free books thanks to The Patterson Foundation‘s generosity.
 In total, 5,302 children participated; combined, they read 94,383 books!